grubwieser/cloud-dataproc/codelabs/spark-hive-k8s-xgboost/README.md

 This codelab contains 4 parts to show how a data engineer and data scientist can use features available in Cloud Dataproc.

+1. Data Engineer: Hive Metastore.
+Create Hive Metastore Cluster
-1. Data Engineer: Dataproc on GKE - Transform CSV to Parquet using Spark on k8s
+2. Data Engineer: Dataproc on GKE - Transform CSV to Hive tables using Spark on k8s
-2. Data Engineer: Hive jobs and Hive Metastore.
-Create Hive Metastore Cluster and create Hive external table
 3. Data Scientist: Spark and Jupyter notebook to read data from Hive table for EDA
 4. Data Scientist: Spark, GPUs and Jupyter notebooks.
 Train a XGboost model using Spark and GPUs
+5. Data Scientist & Data Engineer: Save model and run batch predictions using Cloud Composer

+## Mortgage dataset

+This dataset is made avaiable by

 ## Clone Repo